danielabar/flexbox-tuts/README.md

 [HTML](site13/index.html) | [CSS](site13/styles.css)

-Install atom or brackets Autoprefixer plugin to generate vendor prefixed css.
+Install Autoprefixer plugin in your editor of choice to generate vendor prefixed css.
 Otherwise for example, it doesn't render properly in Safari.

 For example, running Autoprefixer on flex container generates: